trufnetwork/node/README.md

 # Truf Network

-The database for Truf Network (TN).
+The database for TRUF.NETWORK (TN).
 It is built on top of the Kwil framework.

 ## Overview

-Learn more about Truflation at [Truflation.com](https://trufnetwork.com).
-Check our internal components status [here](https://trufnetwork.grafana.net/public-dashboards/6fe3021962bb4fe1a4aebf5baddecab6).
+Learn more about TRUF.NETWORK at [TRUF.NETWORK](https://truf.network).

+Want to join TN as a node operator?
+Follow the guidelines here: [truf-node-operator](https://github.com/trufnetwork/truf-node-operator)

 ### SDKs